Machine-Precision Prediction of Low-Dimensional Chaotic Systems from Noise-Free Data: Method and Experimental Setup

 Executing the procedures described above numerically is necessarily an approximation to the mathematically exact calculations.
 Its precision is influenced by implementation choices, such as data normalization, the algorithm used for solving linear equations, and the amount of information used for storing a single number.

 On a standard machine with standard operations, a number is represented with 64 bit, which roughly translates to 15 significant digits.
-By using the C libraries MPLAPACK and MPFR, we represent numbers with 512 bit of information, which allows for more than 150 significant digits.
-We run different experiments where different processing steps are executed with either single precision (32 bit), double precision (64 bit) or multi precision (512 bit).
+By using the C libraries MPLAPACK \citep{mplapack} and MPFR \citep{mpfr}, numbers are represented with 512 bit of information, which allows for more than 150 significant digits.
+The specific value of 512 bit is not a tight requirement; it is simply the power of 2 closest to a tenfold increase in information over 64 bit, chosen to ensure operation well above the precision threshold at which ill-conditioning of the linear systems involved in polynomial fitting dominates.
+Any sufficiently high precision would yield qualitatively equivalent results.
+We run different experiments in which different processing steps are executed with either single precision (32 bit), double precision (64 bit) or multi precision (512 bit).

-We first use a Runge Kutta ODE solver of order 4 (RK4) with a solver time step of $\stepsize_0 = 2^{-10} \approx 0.001$ for L63 and L96 to create a long trajectory of the system.
-For TCSA, we use $\stepsize_0 = 2^{-6} \approx 0.016$ as it has a larger characteristic timescale.
-We then randomly choose a starting point on the long trajectory and do temporal sub-sampling (taking every $k$-th element of the trajectory) to create the training and test data with the desired step size $\stepsize$, number of observations $n$, and a large enough number $m$ of states in the test set.
+First, a Runge Kutta ODE solver of order 4 (RK4) is used with a solver time step of $\stepsize_0 = 2^{-10} \approx 0.001$ for L63 and L96 to create a long trajectory of the system.
+For TCSA, $\stepsize_0 = 2^{-6} \approx 0.016$ is used, as it has a larger characteristic timescale.
+A starting point is then randomly chosen on the long trajectory, and temporal sub-sampling (taking every $k$-th element of the trajectory) is performed to create the training and test data with the desired step size $\stepsize$, number of observations $n$, and a sufficiently large number $m$ of states in the test set.
+The term \textit{ground truth} denotes a numerical approximation of this type to the system's analytical solution.

-When using single or double precision for the polynomial forecaster, our results depend on whether and how we normalize our data.
-We may first transform the training data $y_i$ to $\tilde y_i$ by normalizing it to mean $0$ and covariance matrix equal to the identity matrix, i.e.,
+When using single or double precision for the polynomial forecaster, the results depend on whether and how the data is normalized.
+The training data $y_i$ may first be transformed to $\tilde y_i$ by normalizing it to mean $0$ and covariance matrix equal to the identity matrix, i.e.,

 where $\hat\Sigma^{\frac12}$ is the matrix square root of the symmetric positive definite matrix $\hat\Sigma$ and $\hat\Sigma^{-\frac12}$ is its inverse.
 As this \textit{full} normalization is not common in the literature, we also compare it with the more common \textit{diagonal} normalization, where each dimension is scaled by the inverse of its standard deviation individually without changing correlations between variables, i.e.,